 When choosing a course for your teachers training, you will find that there are a myriad of options that vary in time commitment and pre-requisites.
-Once you have chosen the right course for you, the next challenge is to figure on how to get on it!
+Once you have chosen the right course for you, the next challenge is to figure on how to get on it.

-What do teacher training recruitment involve?In order for assessors to determine your fit on the training programme, aspiring teachers face a number of assessments during the recruitment process.
-This can include interviews, role play exercises, group exercises, a written task, and/or a presentation.
+In order for assessors to determine your fit on the training programme, aspiring teachers face a number of assessments during the recruitment process.
+These can include interviews, role play exercises, group exercises, a written task, and/or a presentation.
 The process for each training programme varies so make sure to pay attention to any information you get from the programme.

-How to PrepareJobTestPrep offers a range of preparation materials which can help you improve your chances during these assessments.
-Our assessment practice tests offer sample questions and study guides to develop your skills while our interview preparation and case study pack can prepare you for the second stage of the process.
+JobTestPrep offers a range of preparation materials which can help you improve your chances during these assessments.
+Our assessment practice tests offer sample questions and study guides to develop your skills, while our interview preparation and case study pack can prepare you for the second stage of the process.

-UK Teacher TrainingFor those looking to train as a teacher in the UK, there are two major options.
+For those looking to train as a teacher in the UK, there are two major options.
 The first is the various UCAS teacher training programmes which include PGCE, School Direct Training Programme, and SCITT.
 The second option is the Teach First programme, an independent charity movement.

 Both the UCAS teacher training programme and Teach First use the Professional Skills Test during their recruitment process which goes as follows:

-(PGCE, School Direct and SCITT)
+|UCAS Teacher Training (PGCE, School Direct and SCITT)||Teach First|

 |Application Form||Application Form|